 Alidade is an exhibit in the Exploratorium’s Observatory Gallery.
 It functions as a sort of mechanical augmented reality device, relating points on a circular map to their actual locations in the visible skyline.
 By rotating the sights around the map platen, the line of sight and relative distance is indicated on the ruler between the sights.

 Points of interest are marked on the map with their initials in the rear sight, which correspond to additional information in an accompanying book.
-Color coded districts are also noted on the map, as well as in section in a rear portion of the map to inform the user how far away buildings are from the observation point.
+Color coded districts are also noted on the map, as well as in profile to help inform the user how far away buildings are from the observation point.

 This object was made to facilitate non-destructive light graffiti.
 With that goal in mind, the technical aim of the project was to make the largest clearest image for the least cost, so the projectors could be planted and left to broadcast their message.
-The resulting object made out of mostly repurposed materials costs about $8, $4 of which accounts for the cost of the batteries.
-The projectors which can run for about 4 days, produce a 2ft image at about 6ft from a surface amd is clearly visible under standard street lighting.
+The resulting object made out of mostly repurposed materials cost about $8, $4 of which accounts for the batteries.
+The projectors which can run for about 4 days, produces a 2ft image at about 6ft from a surface and is clearly visible under standard street lighting.

 This project was made in collaboration with Lifetime Brands who specializes in ceramic goods design.
 The final design and product was a result of in store research on current offerings, top sellers, associated demographics and research on how younger demographics use tableware.
 The conclusion of this research highlighted the increasing obsolescence of formal tableware and the consumer’s tendency to choose stylized, but simple utilitarian forms.
 The resulting product can both nest for storage and stack for easy transportation of an entire meal.
-The initial forms were made of turned wood and clay, these positives were cast in multi-part plaster molds.
+The initial forms were made of turned wood and clay.
+The positive forms were then cast in multi-part plaster molds.
 The resulting molds were then filled with slip and emptied to produce multiple dining sets.